 Get on Target with Randori Recon

 Randori Recon enables security teams to attack ransomware, shadow IT, and cloud insecurity with confidence.
 Gain a clear view of your attack surface by seeing your business from the attacker’s perspective.
-Stop guessing what’s exposed and start prioritizing like an attacker today with a free 14-day trial at www.randori.com/recon.
+Stop guessing what’s exposed and start prioritizing like an attacker today with a demo at www.randori.com/recon.